triestpa/Guttenberg-Search/README.md

 This inverted-index data structure allows us to very quickly find, say, all of the documents where “football” was mentioned.
 Through the use of a heavily optimized in-memory inverted index, Elasticsearch enables us to perform some very powerful and customizable full-text searches on our stored data.

-## Project Setup
+## 2 - Project Setup

-### Docker
+### 2.0 - Docker

 We'll be using [Docker](https://www.docker.com/) to manage the environments and dependencies for this project.
 Docker is a containerization engine that allows applications to be run in isolated environments, unaffected by the host operating system and local development environment.
-Many web scale companies run a majority of their server infrastructure in containers now, due to the increased flexibility and composability of containerized application components.
+Many web-scale companies run a majority of their server infrastructure in containers now, due to the increased flexibility and composability of containerized application components.

 ![Docker Logo](https://storage.googleapis.com/cdn.patricktriest.com/blog/images/posts/elastic-library/docker.png)

 The advantage of using Docker for me, as the friendly author of this tutorial, is that the local environment setup is minimal and consistent across Windows, macOS, and Linux systems.
 Instead of going through divergent installation instructions for Node.js, Elasticsearch, and Nginx, we can instead just define these dependencies in Docker configuration files, and then run our app anywhere using this configuration.
 Furthermore, since each application component will run in it's own isolated container, there is much less potential for existing junk on our local machines to interfere, so "But it works on my machine!" types of scenarios will be much more rare when debugging issues.

-### Install Docker & Docker-Compose
+### 2.1 - Install Docker & Docker-Compose

 The only dependencies for this project are [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/), the later of which is an officially supported tool for defining multiple container configurations to *compose* into a single application stack.

 Install Docker - https://docs.docker.com/engine/installation/
 Install Docker Compose - https://docs.docker.com/compose/install/

-### Setup Project Directories
+### 2.2 - Setup Project Directories

 Create a base directory  (say `guttenberg_search`) for the project.
 To organize our project we'll work within two main subdirectories.

 - `/public` - Store files for the frontend Vue.js webapp.
 - `/server` - Server-side Node.js source code

-### Add Docker-Compose.yml
+### 2.3 - Add Docker-Compose Config

 Next, we'll create a `docker-compose.yml` file to define each container in our application stack.